 Inactivity Warning in Hubstaff

-Once the user stops interacting with the computer and goes idle, Hubstaff asks the user two questions at that point in time:
+Once the user stops interacting with the computer and goes idle, Hubstaff asks the user two questions:

-2) If they would like to continue or pause work.
+2) If they would like to continue or stop work.

 Here is what the inactivity warning looks like.

-If the user decides to keep the time, then the work gets added to their time log and the inactive time is tracked in the “Activity” reports.
+If the user decides to keep the time, then the work gets added to their time log and the inactive time is tracked in the Activity and Timesheets sections.
 The user can also choose to keep and reassign the idle time to a different project.
-Doing so brings up a new screen which look like the below picture.
+Doing so brings up a new screen that looks like the picture below.

-If the user decides to NOT include the time (default choice), then the time is removed from their time log and as well as in the reports.
-The user could also choose simply stop the timer from the idle window.
+If the user decides to NOT include the time (default choice), then the time is removed from their time log and the reports.
+The user could also choose to simply stop the timer from the idle window.

-You should be able to remove time spans with idle time from the “Timesheets” page or remove idle time from the “Activity” page.
-You just need to enable the option to modify time in your organizations settings.
-You may enable this for the entire organization or for users individually.
-Once you enable that option you should be able to edit time or remove blocks of activity from the “Activity” page.
+You should be able to remove periods with idle time from the Timesheets -> View & edit page or from the Activity -> Screenshots page, just enable the option to modify time in your organization settings.
+This option can be enabled for the entire organization or users individually.
+Once you enable that option, you should be able to edit time or remove blocks of activity from the Activity page.